Quark-diquark effective mass formalism for heavy baryon spectroscopy

-The observation of the open-flavor doubly heavy tetraquark $T_{cc}(3875)^+$ with a precisely measured mass of $3874.74(10)$ MeV \cite{LHCb:2021vvq}, together with a growing set of tetraquark candidates \cite{LHCb:2024smc,LHCb:2022sfr,Jiang:2024lsr}, has strengthened the empirical link between conventional hadron spectroscopy and multiquark dynamics.
+A pressing theoretical question now confronts this experimental richness: can the same quark correlations that govern conventional baryon structure also organize the spectroscopy of tetraquark and pentaquark states?
+The observation of the open-flavor doubly heavy tetraquark $T_{cc}(3875)^+$ with a precisely measured mass of $3874.74(10)$~MeV~\cite{LHCb:2021vvq}, together with a growing set of tetraquark candidates~\cite{LHCb:2024smc, LHCb:2022sfr, Jiang:2024lsr}, has strengthened the empirical link between conventional hadron spectroscopy and multiquark dynamics.
 More broadly, a wide range of manifestly exotic states has now been reported.
-These include charged hidden-flavor tetraquarks, such as $T_{c\bar c1}(3900)$ and their bottom counterparts, as well as fully heavy structures, including the di-$J/\psi$ resonances $X(6600)$ and $X(6900)$ observed by CMS, LHCb, and ATLAS \cite{CMS:2023owd, LHCb:2020bwg, ATLAS:2023bft}.
-The emerging hidden-charm pentaquark spectrum \cite{Belle:2025pey, LHCb:2022ogu, LHCb:2021chn, LHCb:2020jpq, LHCb:2019kea, LHCb:2015yax} further reinforces the view that multiquark hadrons are a persistent feature of the QCD spectrum.
-These observations pose a pressing theoretical question: can the same quark correlations that govern conventional baryon structure also organize the spectroscopy of tetraquark and pentaquark states?
-Answering this question requires a framework in which the building blocks of exotic hadrons, namely diquarks, are not treated as free parameters but are instead calibrated against the precision baryon data that are now available.
+These include charged hidden-flavor tetraquarks, such as $Z_c(3900)$ and their bottom counterparts, as well as fully heavy resonant structures, including the di-$J/\psi$ resonances $X(6600), X(6900)$, and $X(7100)$ observed by CMS, LHCb, and ATLAS~\cite{CMS:2023owd, LHCb:2020bwg, ATLAS:2023bft}.
+The emerging hidden-charm pentaquark spectrum~\cite{Belle:2025pey, LHCb:2022ogu, LHCb:2021chn, LHCb:2020jpq, LHCb:2019kea, LHCb:2015yax} further reinforces the view that multiquark hadrons are a persistent feature of the QCD spectrum.
+These observations have motivated numerous theoretical approaches, including potential models, relativistic quark models, QCD sum rules, chiral quark models, and lattice QCD~\cite{Ferretti:2019zyh, Yin:2019bxe, Farhadi:2023ucs, MoosaviNejad:2020nsl, Kim:2021ywp, Santopinto:2014opa, Faustov:2021qqf, Ebert:2011kk, Ebert:2002ig, Jiang:2014ena, Yao:2018ifh, Shah:2016mig, Shah:2016vmd, Shah:2017jkr, Shah:2017liu, Zhang:2021yul, ShekariTousi:2024mso, Aliev:2014lxa, Aliev:2012tt, Aliev:2012iv, Liu:2007fg, Ortiz-Pacheco:2023kjn, Roberts:2007ni, Bahtiyar:2022nqw, Bahtiyar:2020uuj, Mohanta:2019mxo, Mathur:2018rwu, Mathur:2018epb}.
+While these approaches have yielded valuable sector-specific insights, none provides a single framework in which diquark properties are extracted from and validated against the current baryon spectrum and subsequently applied to multiquark systems.
+Establishing such a calibration pipeline motivates the present work.